 Although calcium supplementation can help PMS, dairy products often actually make PMS worse.
 This is most likely because calcium needs magnesium to be absorbed.
 Milk has a ratio of 8:1 calcium to magnesium which is not enough magnesium to absorb all the calcium.

 Calcium supplements vary in their bioavailability.
 When recommending Calcium supplements, be aware that dolomite can have high lead levels, calcium carbonate requires a low pH to solubilize, and often causes gastrointestinal side effects, and bone sourced Calcium may cause consumer concern due to increased awareness of Mad Cow Disease.
 Calcium citrate is absorbed more easily than calcium carbonate and is relatively inexpensive.
-Our Calm plus Calcium has the Calcium that has a high bioavailability because it is combined with magnesium citrate.
+Our MAG365BF plus calcium has a high bioavailability because it is combined with magnesium citrate.
 The reason it is better is the acid pH minerals need to be in a more acidic state to assimilate easily.
 The magnesium citrate is what makes it acidic in order for it to be assimilated.
 Food consumption surveys conducted in the USA have indicated calcium intake for women is often below the US recommended daily allowance (1200 mg/day).
 Our foods also have an average of 30% less nutrients today than 30 years ago.
 Many sources of food that are thought to contain Calcium according to old nutrient charts (grains, legumes, vegetables, nuts and seeds), are actually low due to low levels in the soil and depletion due to processing and cooking.

 Magnesium is an important mineral and is the 4th most abundant mineral in our body.
 It helps form bones, relax muscle spasms, activate cellular enzymes, and regulate nerve and muscle function (including the heart) and acid-alkaline balance.
 That is why we call it the "anti-stress" mineral.
 Deficiency of magnesium is known to cause many symptoms usually associated with PMS, such as irritability, depression, confusion and muscle aches.
 However, determining if a woman is deficient in magnesium can be a challenge.
 Many sources of food that are thought to contain magnesium according to old nutrient charts (grains, legumes, vegetables, nuts and seeds), are actually low due to low levels in the soil and depletion due to processing and cooking.
 Measuring magnesium levels in the blood plasma will often fail to demonstrate low levels, although RBC magnesium levels have been shown to be low in PMS sufferers.
 Therefore, women who want to have a true picture of their magnesium levels should be encouraged to have a RBC magnesium level done.
 Estrogen enhances the utilization of magnesium.
 However, if estrogen levels are high, which is often the case with PMS, and magnesium intake is less then optimal, estrogen-induced shifts of magnesium can be deleterious, leading to muscle spasms, migraine, and other PMS disorders.
 In one study serum levels of magnesium were inversely related to the serum level of estrogen.